 We’ll Fix It In Post

-Achieving a stunning black and white portrait shouldn’t be that difficult – it’s a matter of gaining experience.
-The more you do it, the more you’ll develop your eye for what’s right and wrong with your composition and lighting before you take the shot.
+Achieving stunning black and white portraits shouldn’t be that difficult – it’s a matter of gaining experience.
+That is to say, the more you do it, the more you’ll develop your eye for what’s right and wrong with your composition and lighting before you take the shot.
 Practice as often as you can and in no time you’ll be seeing some wonderful results.